Opportunities From: Hands On Asheville-Buncombe

 At OpenDoors Asheville, our mission is to strengthen community by eliminating opportunity and achievement gaps for students through education.

-We provide a range of services including but not limited to tutoring, educational testing, school matching, steam-based enrichment activities, scholarships and college application support and financial assistance.
+We provide a range of services including but not limited to tutoring, educational testing, school matching, STEAM enrichment activities, scholarships and college application support and financial assistance.
 Beginning in kindergarten and continuing through graduate school, we connect students on our roster with the resources they need to thrive in school, graduate, and move into meaningful careers.

 We seek tutors to work with students in-person during the school day or after school.
 Ideally, a tutor will commit to 1-3 sessions each week.
 Session length is typically 45 minutes to 1 hour.